Why data is the key to efficiency for businesses

 Travel managers, for example, can use information they collect to understand travelers at their business.
 They can investigate areas of improvement or even just better allocate resources as needed.
 Just knowing this information is important for bookkeeping and reporting, after all.

-Weaponize your data
+Don’t overlook your payment data

 In the end, whether you make use of it or not, you will be keeping track of expenses in your business.
 Does it not make sense to utilize this to add extra value?
 Even just having an overview can make a difference.